MiaGobble/Effect-Design-Suite/README.md

 Number sequences (such as size) can be edited in the custom curve editor, which allows you to create quadratic curves for anything you make.

 # Get Started
-Get the plugin for $4.99 and receive lifetime free updates!
+Get the plugin for FREE and receive lifetime updates!

 https://create.roblox.com/store/asset/109890065116916/Effect-Designer-Suite